nakamura-to/nue/README.md

 ### Step Context API

 `flow` and `parallel` API accept functions called `step`s.
-The step context object - it means `this` object in the step function - provides following API.
+Each step context object - it means a `this` object in the step function - provides following API.

 #### next([Object values...]) -> Void